NASA IRTF Fall 2024 Newsletter

 IRTF Data Reduction Update

 Spextool for the SpeX instrument is being converted from IDL to Python by Mike Cushing (University of Toledo) and Adam Burgasser (UC San Diego).
 This eliminates the need for computers with an IDL license, and enables scripted data reduction.
-It is expected that the Python programs for the Prism and SXD modes will be released at the start of semester 2024B (August 2024), while the LXD mode will follow a few months later.
+It is expected that the Python programs for the Prism, SXD, and LXD modes will be released in January of 2025.
 Users will reduce their data on the Python command line, with scripts, and with Jupyter notebooks.
 We are conducting a short survey to get an idea of how important it is for observers to also be able to reduce their data with GUIs (Graphical User Interfaces), comparable to the existing IDL programs.
 Please give your opinion about this and a few other items by filling out this short survey: https://forms.gle/p4gawnjRmq95XaR69 before the end of March.

 As of June 2021, IRTF observers have the option to reduce their SpeX and iSHELL data remotely, on a dedicated IRTF computer.
 This computer, which is accessed via VNC, has IDL and the latest versions of Spextool for SpeX and iSHELL installed.
 Observers can request a temporary guest account by emailing their support astronomers.
 For more information, see here.